Education and Reference

 - No rendering National Provider Identifier required for Texas Health Steps

-- No requirement to bill Other Insurance Coverage for Texas Health Steps
+- Submission of Other Insurance (OI) coverage is not required for Texas Health Steps preventive care

 Texas Health Steps Educational Information